: Multnomah Falls by NW Arts & Recreation

 Without mindful action to reduce activities that create greenhouse gases — especially the burning of fossil fuels used in transportation — carbon dioxide continues to be released into the atmosphere at an alarming rate.
 Once there, those molecules trap heat, raising global temperatures and shifting weather patterns.
 Experts agree we need to seriously curb our carbon emissions if we’re going to slow the warming trend.

-We are all part of the solution, and can take actions large and small by minimizing our carbon footprint, supporting the businesses and industries that make each of Oregon’s distinctive regions so special, and exploring regenerative travel tours and projects.
+We are all part of the solution, and we can take actions large and small by minimizing our carbon footprint, supporting the businesses and industries that make each of Oregon’s distinctive regions so special, and exploring regenerative-travel tours and projects.

 Advertisements